 A brief summary of common mistakes to avoid: Buck teeth, digitigrade hind limbs, elongated ‘canine’ muzzles, cone-shaped tails (non-otter species), and pointy ears.

 1. Despite being frequently portrayed as vicious predators, a surprising number of people have also depicted mustelids with buck teeth.
 We are unsure how this came about, but it’s likely related to a popular misconception that mustelids are rodents.
 The dentition of mustelids is characterized by canine teeth—sharp molars and premolars.

 2. Commonly we see mustelids depicted with the digitigrade paw structure of a canine or feline.
 It can seem a bit uncanny to the eyes, since all mustelids have plantigrade to semi-plantigrade hindpaws.(1) Some argue some mustelids (mostly members of the genus Mustela) have digitigrade hind limbs, because the metatarsal is raised while in motion.
 However, their hind limbs do not have such a prominent structure like a canine’s or feline’s to be considered completely digitigrade; hence “semi-plantigrade” being the more suitable description.
 Depicting mustelids with digitigrade hind limbs could arguably be a matter a personal preference, but if going for a more realistic mustelid look, full digitigrade hind limbs should be avoided; especially if the character is feral.

-Additionally, all mustelids have plantigrade to semi-plantigrade hindpaws;(1)(2) with five digits on both their forepaws and hindpaws.(2) The lack of five digits does not apply to toony styled characters, since they are traditionally drawn with the four-finger, three-toe aesthetic.
+Additionally, all mustelids have five digits (aka fingers and toes) on both their forepaws and hindpaws.(2) This is only worth noting if an artist is seeking animal realism, since in toony styles animal characters are traditionally drawn with the four-finger, three-toe aesthetic.
 In this case the number of digits a character has is a matter of personal preference, or in some cases a time-saving technique in animation.